Your New Jersey Museum Guide to Great Art Exhibits

 New Jersey State Museum

 What to Expect: The New Jersey State Museum blends art, history and science under one roof.
-The museum holds over 2 million artifacts in natural history, cultural history, fine art, archaeology and ethnography.
-There’s an effort to showcase a blend of world and local art and history — exhibits range from international art to Civil War artifacts to traditions of the Delaware Indians.
+The museum holds over 2 million artifacts in natural history, cultural history, fine art, archaeology and ethnography, their collection is focused on American art from the 19th century through today.

 While NJ State Museum has many fine art exhibits, there’s a great balance of hands-on exhibits and events for children and families.
 The Discovery Den is specifically designed for children ages 8 and under.
 Local families may enroll in the Small Explorers series, which features family-friendly interactive events about art and science.